unikraft/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 ![lwip selection menu](/docs/sessions/04-complex-applications/images/lwip_redis_menu.png)

 2. the Redis application needs a configuration file to start.
 Thus, a filesystem should be selected in Unikraft.
 The filesystem we used was 9pfs.
-So, in the Library Configuration section of the configuration menu, the following selection chain should be made in the vfscore library: `VFSCore  Interface → vfscore: Configuration → Automatically mount a root filesystem → Default root filesystem → 9PFS.
+So, in the Library Configuration section of the configuration menu, the following selection chain should be made in the vfscore library: `VFSCore  Interface → vfscore Configuration → Automatically mount a root filesystem → Default root filesystem → 9PFS.

 Therefore, following the steps above, the build of the entire system, together with the Redis application will be successful.
 We used a script to run the application in which a bridge and a network interface (kraft0) are created.
 The network interface has an IP associated with it used by clients to connect to the Redis server.
 Also, the script takes care of starting the Redis server, but also of stopping it, deleting the settings created for the network.

 ```